 How do I fill out the FAFSA form?

-The process for how to apply for FAFSA benefits is simple.
+Students have a few options for how to submit the FAFSA.
 Paper applications are available, but most students choose to apply online.
 No matter how you choose to apply, you must submit the FAFSA application before your state’s financial aid deadline.

 The financial aid application can be completed by the student or the parent.
 Depending on who fills it out, the process can vary slightly.
 Regardless, every applicant must provide the following information when applying for aid:

 - All students must create an ID before applying online.

 - Date of birth

 - Information for each school the student applies to (maximum of 10)

 When applying for FAFSA by mail, students should retain a copy of the form for their personal records.
 Once the application is complete, they can mail it to the address below: